 The huddles began in earnest around the time Goldman's research department got a new boss, Mr. Strongin.
 He came to the firm in 1994 from the Federal Reserve Bank of Chicago, where he had been director of monetary-policy research.

 The great confluence of the two greatest things in the world, the Fed, and Chicago-style goal pursuit, sure got the job done:

-that took hold was giving certain customers and traders more access to
+Mr. Strongin, 51 years old, set out to improve Goldman's research operations.
+The firm asked important clients for suggestions.
+One idea that took hold was giving certain customers and traders more access to stock tips.

 Institutional memory truly is short - certain customers getting privileged information a mere 4 years after the settlement: have we gotten your attention now Mr. Cuomo?

 So just who are the proud nominees of Goldman's insider club:

 Documents reviewed by the Journal indicate that anywhere from six to 60 clients are contacted, depending on the investment.
 For example, clients specializing in financial stocks are given recommendations about that sector.
 Each call typically includes comments about the overall market and the kinds of investors Goldman believes are propelling it, and ends with a stock tip.

 And lest someone think that Goldman's ubiquitous prop trading group is somehow exempt from benefiting in this backdoor arrangement, read on: